Hannah Jeter Offers Rare Glimpse Into Life With Derek & the Kids

 Like many people, the couple's kids, Bella (2) and Story (9 months), have seen the former Yankees player on TV.

-"They see their dad watch SportsCenter and all that," the cover star (née Hannah Davis) said.
+"They see their dad watch SportsCenter and all that," the cover star (née Hannah Jeter) said.

 However, the 29-year-old model isn't big on screen time.